Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: TasGen

 \subsection{Overview of TasGen}

 TasGen is a two-stage framework designed to automatically generate dynamic training samples for remote sensing dynamic geographic mapping.
+The overall framework is illustrated in Fig. \ref{fig:net}.
 Given a static labeled sample at a specific time point, TasGen aims to reconstruct its temporal evolutions and generate the dynamic states across the full observation window, capturing underlying temporal-spectral patterns without additional manual annotation.

-To this end, TasGen first learns disentangled spectral and temporal representations through a combination of hierarchical temporal-spectral Variational Autoencoder modeling and dual-dimension embedding.
-To enhance robustness against noisy or anomalous observations in the training data, such as those caused by clouds, sensor issues, or transient surface disturbances, we design a sample curation strategy that learns stable spectral embeddings before joint training.
-In the second stage, dynamic sample relabeling is conducted using a classifier informed by the learned embeddings, enabling temporal label propagation from a single static annotation.
+To this end, TasGen first decouples the temporal and spectral dependencies through a dual-dimension embedding, and then learns disentangled spectral and temporal representations jointly through a hierarchical temporal-spectral autoencoder (HTS-VAE).
+Anomalies are detected based on the reconstructed temporal-spectral patterns.
+In the second stage, dynamic sample relabeling is conducted using a classifier trained by the learned embeddings, enabling temporal label propagation from a single static annotation.
 Additionally, we introduce a Gibbs-based anomaly attribution mechanism to interpret the contributions of spectral-temporal components and enhance model transparency.
-The overall framework is illustrated in Fig. \ref{fig:net}.